 Instead of posting a Top 10 List of what I’ve learned this year.

-I’ve rounded up, what I love about expat life in Singapore, things I miss and don’t miss about living in the States and the top most interesting, awkward questions I’ve been asked, while living abroad.
+I’ve rounded up, what I love about expat life in Singapore.
+Also, things that I miss and don’t miss (from living in the States).
+And the top most interesting, awkward questions I’ve been asked whilst living abroad.

 The safety and cleanliness in Singapore is a significant bonus.